 Beverly: You have a strong force around you.
 That’s why I feel like you shouldn’t blame me for leaving the way I did.

-Tanya: Well, I still think it was fucked up.
+Tanya: Well, I still think it was pretty shitty.
 Despite everything.
 We were tight.

 Beverly: We were…and I’ve been there for you too, you know.
 You’re not the only one in our friendship who was there when needed.